TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.16.1
+- Tweaks to slayer hitboxes so that they only show if the boss if found and their hp is above 0
+- Fixed a bug with pest hitboxes lagging behind the targeted armorstand, and made small adjustments to the size of the hitbox
+- Changed the color of the pest tracker traced line to green

 ### 0.16.0
 - Added safegaurd to reading tablist and scoreboard information for the cases when it attempts to read it while the world is unloaded
 - Frozen Corpses will now be recognized when you approach a possible corpse location